Physical Therapy Orthopedic Residency

 Lucas has worked as a physical therapist for 7 years and as a clinic supervisor for 2 years.
 He was honored to be the recipient of the Outstanding FPTA PT/PTA collaboration award in 2021.
 This award is given to recognize outstanding clinical collaboration between a physical therapist and physical therapist assistant team.
 Lucas is passionate about the field of orthopedics and is committed to make lasting impressions to improve patient’s lives.

-Hear first hand experience about the program and why it is such a great program to be a part of at Lee Health.
+Hear first-hand experiences about the program and why it’s so rewarding to be a part of Lee Health.